Mary Horner Lyell

 Mary Horner Lyell (9 October 1808 – 24 April 1873) was a conchologist and geologist.
-She was married to the famed British geologist Charles Lyell and assisted him in his scientific work.
+She was married to the famed British geologist Charles Lyell and assisted him in his scientific work as his Interpreter (because of her fluency in French, German, Spanish, and Swedish languages), Scribe and Assistant Researcher.
 She never became widely known in her own right, although it is believed by historians that she likely made major contributions to her husband's work.
+Her own known independent work includes her studies in the Canary Islands, in which she studied land snails in 1854.

 Biography

 Mary Elizabeth Horner was born in London in 1808.
 She was the eldest of six daughters of Leonard Horner, a professor of geology and educational reformer who taught in England and Germany and was also President of The Geological Society of London in 1846 and 1860.
-Leonard Horner was eager for all his children to be well educated.
+Leonard Horner was eager for all his children to be well educated, and hired personal tutors for his children.

+Mary had a strong talent for learning different languages and was a polyglot.
+She could speak and write in French, German, Dutch, Spanish, and Swedish, which then became helpful for communicating with other geologists and literary figures.

+One of Mary's sister was Frances Joanna Bunbury.
+She was the wife of Sir Charles James Fox Bunbury who was also a botanist and geologist.
+Benefiting from a quality education, all of Mary's sisters wrote their own original works or made translations for German/Italian articles.
+However, due to some unknown reason, Mary did not publish anything.

 Mary became a conchologist and geologist while her younger sister Katharine became a botanist.

 In 1832, aged 23, she married Charles Lyell (1787-1875), who was previously taught geology by her father.
 With her husband, she shared not only her love of geology but also a love of literature and friendship connections in the world of literature.
-Mary's sister Katherine married Charles Lyell's younger brother, Henry.
+Mary's sister Katharine married Charles Lyell's younger brother, Henry.

 She died in 1873 while residing in London, just two years before the death of her husband.
+A short illness was determined to be the cause of her sudden and unforeseen death.